 Mercedes EQE Design

 The EQE has a coupe-like four-door body and short overhangs.
-It sports fake dual exhausts, and a difference compared to the EQS, apart from the greehouse and body size, is the placement of the third brake light.
+It sports fake dual exhausts, and a difference compared to the EQS, apart from the greenhouse and body size, is the placement of the third brake light.
 While the EQS has it on the boot lid, it rests below the rear window in the EQE.

-The design is highly optimised for aerodynamics, and the front-end is expected to be glossy with tiny star patterns and headlamps containing three light dots.
+The design is highly optimized for aerodynamics, and the front-end is expected to be glossy with tiny star patterns and headlamps containing three light dots.
 The Mercedes EQE has a long bonnet and a roofline designed like a coupe with a steeply raked windshield.
-The car has its wheels pushed to the extreme ends to generate remarkable interior space.
+The car has its wheels pushed to the extreme edges to generate remarkable interior space.

-The EQE is expected to feature a flat floor, and though the footprint may be smaller than the E-Class, space levels are as much as an S-Class, reports Autocar.
+The EQE will feature a flat floor, and though the footprint may be smaller than the E-Class, space levels are as much as an S-Class, reports Autocar.
 Like the EQS, the battery would be set flat on the floor, giving it a very high level of passenger room and flexibility for luggage.
-The excellent aerodynamics would not only make driving more dynamic and cut the energy consumption but also improve comfort.
-In the Mercedes EQS, for instance, the A-pillar with specially shaped trim leads to a lower wind noise in addition to lower cd value.
+The excellent aerodynamics would make driving more dynamic, cut energy consumption, and improve comfort.
+Expect the A-pillar with specially shaped trim to lower wind noise.